Dysarthria in Adults

 • contextual (environmental and personal) factors that serve as barriers to, or facilitators of, successful communication and life participation; and

-• the impact of communication impairments on quality of life and functional limitations relative to the individual's premorbid social roles and abilities and the impact on his or her community.
+• the impact of communication impairments on quality of life and functional limitations relative to the individual’s premorbid social roles and abilities and the impact on their community.

-See Person-Centered Focus on Function: Dysarthria [PDF] for an example of assessment data consistent with ICF.
+See Person-Centered Focus on Function: Dysarthria [PDF] for an example of assessment data consistent with the ICF.

 Typical Components of the Dysarthria Assessment

-The assessment section below is not prescriptive—it outlines the components of a very thorough exam.
+The assessment section below is not prescriptive; it outlines the components of a comprehensive evaluation.
 Some components may not be applicable in all clinical settings.

 Case History

-• Medical procedures, hospitalizations, prior treatments and their outcomes
+• medical procedures, hospitalizations, and prior treatments and their outcomes;

-• Other medical and rehabilitation specialty referrals and interventions and their outcomes
+• other medical and rehabilitation specialty referrals and interventions and their outcomes; and

-• Review of auditory, visual, motor, cognitive, language, and emotional status (if not included as part of the assessment)
+• Review of auditory, visual, motor, cognitive, language, literacy, and mental health status.

-• Impact of the presenting problem on activities and participation
+• the impact of the presenting problem on activities, participation, and overall quality of life.

-• Identification of facilitators of and barriers to communication
+• Identification of facilitators of and barriers to communication, such as

-• Extent to which the level of effort for speaking changes in different contexts (e.g., when fatigued, at different times of day, relative to medication schedule)
+• variation in effort for speaking in different contexts (e.g., when fatigued, at different times of day, relative to medication schedule);

-• Adaptability in different communication contexts (e.g., in noisy environments, with distractions, with multiple communication partners, with unfamiliar listeners)
+• adaptability in different communication contexts (e.g., in noisy environments, with distractions, with multiple communication partners, with unfamiliar listeners, with personal protective equipment); and

 Nonspeech Examination

-• Assessment of speed, strength, range, accuracy, coordination, and steadiness of nonspeech movements and assessment of the speech subsystems using objective measures, as available.
+This is an assessment of speed, strength, range, accuracy, coordination, and steadiness of nonspeech movements as well as an assessment of the speech subsystems using objective measures, as available.
 The following are typically included:

-• Completion of a cranial nerve exam (CN V, VII, IX, X, XI, XII)—to assess facial, oral, velopharyngeal, and laryngeal function and symmetry
+• completion of a cranial nerve exam to assess facial, oral, velopharyngeal, and laryngeal function and symmetry

-• Assessment of alternating motion rates (AMRs) and sequential motion rates (SMRs) or diadochokinetic rates—to judge speed and regularity of jaw, lip, and tongue movement and, to a lesser extent, articulatory precision (see Kent, Kent, & Rosenbek, 1987)
+• assessment of alternating motion rates and sequential motion rates or diadochokinetic rates—to judge speed and regularity of jaw, lip, and tongue movement and, to a lesser extent, articulatory precision (see Kent et al., 1987)

 Speech Production